chanduusc/prismacloud-demo/README.md

   - Multiple form factors.
 (Container, Host, Serverless, Google Run)
   - Different phases of application lifecycle.
   - Multiple teams.
+Also want to showcase how not following best practices at dev/devops level might have increased blast radius.
 AND
 You have a copy-paste coder like Sandeep in your team :)
 ## Installation: